statsig-io/docs/docs/experiments-plus/create-new.md

 * **Bonferroni Correction**: Select this option to automatically apply the correction in experiments with more than one test group.
 This reduces the probability of Type I errors (false positives) by adjusting the significance level alpha, which will be divided by the number of test variants in the experiment.
 * **Default Confidence Interval**: The selection will be used by default every time Pulse results are shown for this experiment.
 Choose lower confidence intervals (e.g.: 80%) when there's higher tolerance for false positives and fast iteration with directional results is preferred over longer/larger experiments with increased certainty.

+### Targeting Gates

+By default, this is hidden under the advanced configuration of an experiment (at the bottom of the experiment setup page).
+A targeting gate will restrict the users elegible for the experiment to those who pass the list of conditions definied in the linked Feature Gate.
+This continues to apply after making a decision on an experiment in the Statsig UI.